fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 * Playing caller on-hold music.
 * Conference call - play music into a conference call until you have a quorum.
 * Pre Recorded message - useful where Vonage doesn't support your language in its Text-to-Speech engine.
-* Voice mail - when you call and leave a message, the voice message can be played back into a later call.
+* Voicemail - when you call and leave a message, the voice message can be played back into a later call.

 Below, you will see how to implement scenarios 1 and 2.
 The other scenarios will be covered in future blog posts.

 There are also two methods for playing an audio stream into a call:

-* Using a Call Control Object (NCCO)
+1. Using a Call Control Object (NCCO)
-* Using the Voice API (VAPI)
+2. Using the Voice API (VAPI)

 You will use method 1 for scenario 1, and method 2 for scenario 2.